sidbdri/sidbdri-utils/README.md

 #### `download_ensembl.sh`

+To use the script, you need to create a python virtual environment and install the requirements.

 This script downloads and processes genome sequences and annotations for a particular species from an Ensembl release, e.g.

     download_ensembl mouse 94 <your_email> <output_directory>